-Do you have a favorite recipe that you can't make gluten-free because it calls for self-rising flour?
+Do you have a favorite family recipe that you can't make gluten-free because it calls for self-rising flour?
 No problem!
-While there is no commercially available gluten-free self-rising flour blend, I can teach you to make your own in just a couple of minutes.
+While there is no commercially available gluten-free self-rising flour blend, I can teach you to make your own in just a couple of minutes using my DIY gluten-free flour blend your favorite 1:1 plain flour.

 This post may include affiliate links.
 Please read my disclosure policy.

-We all have recipes we miss making before we adopted a gluten-free diet.
-And recipes like cookies and muffins that often use self-rising flour are some of the easiest to convert to gluten-free.
+We all have recipes we miss making before we adopt a gluten-free diet.
+And recipes like cookies, cakes, and muffins that often use self-rising flour are some of the easiest to convert to gluten-free.

 Self-rising flour is a product that is considered an all-in-one baking flour.
 Meaning it already has the leavening agent, baking powder, and salt added.